Free shipping for all orders over 30 Euro!

 Because of their small size, they require a certain level of control and can therefore only be used if the guitar player has learnt how to use them properly.

-A good example of this pick is Rombo Jade, which will be launched in September 2021.
+A good example of this pick is Rombo Jade.

 Ironically, jazz-shaped guitar picks are most often used by players who love rock and metal.